fluencelabs/nox/client/fluence-js/README.md

 ### Identity

-Firstly, we don't want to generate a new `peerId` on each client creation.
+First, we don't want to generate a new `peerId` on each client creation.
 Let's create a new `peerId` separately.

 ```typescript
 let peerId = await Fluence.generatePeerId()